larchanjo/larchanjo.github.io/_posts/2020-01-05-spring-boot-2.2-and-prometheus-pushgateway-with-micrometer.md

     - " #micrometer"
 ---

-# Spring boot 2.2 and Prometheus Pushgateway with Micrometer
+# Spring boot 2.2 and Prometheus Push Gateway with Micrometer

 Hi, how are you?
 I hope everything is fine.